Thu., Aug. 28, 2008

 Scott was asked why the area is named Graveling Point, and he was unsure.
 Maybe the name came from the fine, silty sand on the bottom that could resemble gravel.

-The bottom is a gradual drop-off--the sort of shallow flats that warm the water and that stripers are known to haunt toward spring--with no real holes or structure.
+The bottom is a gradual drop-off--the sort of shallow flats that warm the waters and that stripers are known to haunt toward spring--with no real holes or structure.
 A big northwest storm one year pushed the tides 3 feet lower than normal, and Scott got a good view of the bottom.

-Scott’s Bait and Tackle, located up the street from Graveling Point at 945 Radio Road, carries all tackle, bait, gear, rods and reels used for this fishing, and all local fishing from pickerel in the ponds to tuna offshore.
+Scott’s Bait and Tackle, located up the street from Graveling Point at 945 Radio Road, carries all tackle, bait, gear, rods and reels used for the fishing, and all local fishing from pickerel in the ponds to tuna offshore.

 Scott Albertson, the owner, is a wealth of information about fishing the local area.
 He’s a native and grew up with the sport.
 I’ve spoken with anglers who said Scott might not give away all the secrets at a given time.
 But they’ve also said he’s generous, considerably more helpful than usual to get anglers on the bite.
 That also seemed the case when I spoke with him for fishing reports over the years.